DataDog/integrations-core/ray/README.md

 ##### Metric collection

 This example demonstrates the configuration as a Docker label inside `docker-compose.yml`.
-See the [sample ray.d/conf.yaml][4] for all available configuration options.
+See the [sample configuration file][4] for all available configuration options.

 ```yaml
 labels: